 - $150 stipend

 1. Images of six to twelve works of sculpture (up to twenty-four images total).
 Images should be in JPEG (.jpg) format.
-The longest side of the image should be approximately 1500 pixels long.
+The longest side of the image should be at least 1500 pixels long.

 2. A list stating the title, medium and dimensions of the sculpture in PDF (.pdf) or Word (.docx) format.